fab464654/TirocinioKuka/README.md

 In the following, a brief explanation of the (last) developed code:_
-1) Read the camera frame, find the area of interest (base with holes) STEP 2) Detect the holes inside the area of interest STEP 3) Filter the detected holes:
+1) Read the camera frame, find the area of interest (base with holes)
+2) Detect the holes inside the area of interest
+3) Filter the detected holes:
-STEP 4) Make a graph from the pixels' coordinates and find the best path for the robot to follow (optional) STEP 5) Try to map 2D pixel coordinates into 3D points using camera parameters matrices STEP 6) TO DO-CHECK if reliable: Control the robot in order to reach the center first hole
+4) Make a graph from the pixels' coordinates and find the best path for the robot to follow (optional)
+5) Try to map 2D pixel coordinates into 3D points using camera parameters matrices
-        Maybe try to use the above 2D->3D projections, if correct; probably a second alignment process is required afterwards
+6) TO DO-CHECK if reliable: Control the robot in order to reach the center first hole Maybe try to use the above 2D->3D projections, if correct; probably a second alignment process is required afterwards